Jon Lovitz: Charity

-Music

-Lovitz performed a duet with Robbie Williams on Williams' album Swing When You're Winning (2001), in the song "Well, Did You Evah".
-He also performed on the TV series Two and a Half Men singing "Save the Orphans" and beating Charlie (Charlie Sheen) out of the award for best jingle writer.

-Broadway theatre

-He has appeared on Broadway at the Music Box Theatre in Neil Simon's play The Dinner Party, taking over the lead role from Henry Winkler.
-He sang at Carnegie Hall three times (including Great Performances' Ira Gershwin at 100: A Celebration at Carnegie Hall) and sang the national anthem at Dodger Stadium and the U.S. Open.

-On October 10, 2001, Lovitz sang a duet (with Robbie Williams) of the song "Well, Did You Evah!" at the Royal Albert Hall.
-The recording can be found on the Swing When You're Winning album.

-Commercial work

-In the 1990's he was the voice for Red in commercials for M&M's.

-Between 1999 and 2000 Lovitz appeared in a $33 million advertising campaign that featured a series of television commercials promoting the Yellow Pages.
-The comic premise was to present Lovitz as the Yellow Pages' author.
-One of them featured Lovitz saying, "The hardest thing to do is to come up with a simple idea that is also great.
-And I just thought, 'Oh, the alphabet!'"

-In 2006, he became the spokesman in an advertising campaign for the Subway restaurant chain.

-In 2020, Lovitz starred in commercials for Playology, a brand of toys for aging dogs.
-They featured him with disparaging puppies, asking for senior dogs to get their due.

-Stand-up comedy

-Lovitz began his stand-up career in 2003 at the Laugh Factory in Los Angeles.

-Rift with Andy Dick
+Feud with Andy Dick

-Lovitz experienced a long rift with former NewsRadio costar Andy Dick concerning the death of their mutual friend Phil Hartman.
+Lovitz was involved in an intense feud with former NewsRadio costar Andy Dick concerning the death of their mutual friend Phil Hartman.
 According to Lovitz, Dick gave Hartman's wife Brynn cocaine at a Christmas party at Hartman's house in 1997.
 Brynn, a recovering addict, began using drugs again, culminating in her killing Hartman and herself on May 28, 1998.
 When Lovitz joined the cast of NewsRadio as Hartman's replacement, he and Dick got into a heated argument in which Lovitz reportedly shouted "I wouldn't be here if you hadn't given Brynn coke in the first place."
 Lovitz later apologized to Dick for the remark.

 In early 2007, Dick approached Lovitz at a restaurant and said "I put the Phil Hartman hex on you—you're the next to die."
 On July 10, 2007, Lovitz got into a physical altercation with Dick at the Laugh Factory in Los Angeles.
 Lovitz demanded an apology from Dick, who refused and accused Lovitz of blaming him for Hartman's death.
 Lovitz then smashed Dick's head into the bar.